Bempong-Sylvester-Obese/Obese-Portfolio/README.md

 ### 🚀 Projects:
 - **Obese Food**: A gamified nutrition tracker using image recognition 📱🍏
-- **Obese Farms Viability Checker**: A Python tool for evaluating land viability 🌾🖥️
+- **Obese Land Viability Checker**: A Python tool for evaluating land viability 🌾🖥️
 - **Bempong Chess Foundation Website**: A wordpress website that gives an overview of what we do at Bempong Chess Foundation♟️
 - **Trash Automated Filter Machine**: A protype that filters waste materials using Mindstorm Bots
 ---